 What should we do now/next as individuals in terms of practical ITSM activities?

-Forget “DevOps vs. ITSM” – we need both.
+In our post-COVID-19 future, forget “DevOps vs. ITSM” – we need both.
 Organizations need to own this and concentrate instead on recognizing the goals of the organization and the requirements that come from them.

 Use ITSM where it’s needed for consistency, control, and to manage demand-to-value.
 Use DevOps techniques and tools to maintain business agility and speed of delivery.
 Use new ways of working but don’t throw out the old stuff that works and is valuable.
 It’s important to develop a greater understanding and awareness of corporate governance and to use that to drive activity, performance, and monitoring – not the IT-led service level agreement (SLA).